-Naturally I took their laughter to mean that they wanted me to write my own pack of lies.
+Naturally, I took their laughter to mean they’d rather I write my own pack of lies.

-However be forewarned; bring a translator and you will only add to my stats—say nothing of my ego.
+So feel free to bring that translator: it’ll add to my stats—say nothing of my ego.

 Influences?
-Well I’ve had many, just never on anyone else.
-I include this fact to spare you any anxiety over your reading any further—so that you won’t blame me if you do.
+I’ve had many … just never on anyone else.
+I include this fact to spare you anxiety over your reading any further—in case you’re addicted to Benzodiazepines.

-The following detail might reveal more than you will want to know about me but, I’m willing to risk it—just for you.
+The following detail might reveal more than you wish to know about me, but I’m going to risk it—just for you.

 I’M A LEO!

-I’ll pause for a moment to let you recover from that last revelation.
+I’ll pause to let you recover from that revelation.

-On the other hand—yes, I do have two—I felt possession was 99.9% of the law.
-That is until my wife told me to give the remote back, or I’d not have a leg (legal or otherwise) to stand on if it ever went to court (which it didn’t), because I suspect she meant that literally.
-Amazingly, I have since found that my wife is right 99.9% of the time.
-Imagine that?
+Anyway, I’d always felt possession was 99.9% of the law, that is until my wife asked me to give the remote back to him, or I might not have a leg (legal or otherwise) to stand on when she got home.
+I always suspected that she meant that literally.
+Ever since I’ve discovered that my wife is usually right—about 99.9% of the time.

-Hey, bet you don’t want to know a really BIG SECRET.
+Psst, wanna know a secret?
 Okay, I’ll tell you anyway.

-However, please don’t try this at home as results may vary.
-And in any case, this measure should never be attempted, except as a last resort to restore peace and harmony in your home.
+Oh, please be advised: don’t try this delete button thing at home as results may vary.
+In any case, this measure should never be attempted by a wife—the delete button is only husband approved.